-The muscular, intelligent and loyal Rottweiler expresses strength and power merely through his presence and stance.
-Dating back to the Middle Ages, the Rottweiler has earned his keep working as guard dog, police dog, livestock herder, messenger and cart puller.
+The muscular, intelligent, and loyal Rottweiler expresses strength and power merely through his presence and stance.
+Dating back to the Middle Ages, the Rottweiler has earned his keep working as guard dog, police dog, livestock herder, messenger, and cart puller.

 The AKC breed standard clearly states that rust or mahogany markings must not be more than 10 percent of the coloring of the dog, and a white marking any place on the dog constitutes a serious fault.
 The standard clarifies that a few white hairs do not constitute a marking.
-While white hairs or white markings are most commonly seen on the chest, they appear rarely on the face or head.
-German dog clubs call for the disqualification of a Rottweiler in the show ring exhibiting any white markings.
+While white hairs or white markings are most commonly seen on the chest, they appear occasionally on the face or head.
+However, German dog clubs call for the disqualification of a Rottweiler in the show ring exhibiting any white markings.